chlablak/pollson-server/README.md

 }
 ```

-The expected response is a `201 created` with the token in return body.
+The expected response is a `201 created` with the token and the long id (e.g. `58453c57f7b27d31f4637a90`) in return body.

 ## Create a room
 To create a new room, `POST` it on the `/rooms` endpoint.
 Here's a small example room (the format is very likely to change in the near future):